Unifying Air Force weather tools into a single, user-centered platform

 Summary

-As part of our work modernizing weather intelligence delivery for the Air Force, we’re redesigning critical workflows within BIFROST — the Weather Systems Program Office (WxPO)’s consolidated platform for weather applications.
-Building on the design capability we’ve established in WARPspeed, we’re improving usability and accessibility for forecasters, pilots, and mission planners while embedding the research practices needed to sustain continuous improvement.
+As part of our work modernizing weather intelligence delivery for the Air Force, we’re redesigning critical workflows within BIFROST.
+It’s the Weather Systems Program Office (WxPO)’s consolidated platform for weather applications.
+Building on the design capability we established in WARPspeed, we’re improving usability and accessibility for forecasters, pilots, and mission planners.
+We’re also embedding the research practices that sustain continuous improvement.

 The challenge

-BIFROST was WxPO’s answer to a fragmented portfolio: one platform to replace dozens of disconnected legacy tools.
+BIFROST was WxPO’s answer to a fragmented portfolio: one platform to replace dozens of legacy tools.
 But consolidation raised the bar.
-BIFROST had to preserve essential functionality — like issuing Watches, Warnings, and Advisories through the Joint Environmental Toolkit (JET) and delivering pre-mission weather briefings — while streamlining workflows, standardizing patterns, and improving the overall user experience.
+BIFROST had to preserve essential functionality while streamlining workflows.
+That meant supporting Watches, Warnings, and Advisories through the Joint Environmental Toolkit (JET), delivering pre-mission weather briefings, and improving the overall user experience.

 The redesign couldn’t succeed on good intentions alone.
 User feedback had historically arrived too late to shape requirements.
-The JET team, for example, collected input after features shipped — leading to reactive fixes, patchwork improvements, and mounting design debt.
+The JET team, for example, collected input only after features shipped.
+The result was reactive fixes, patchwork improvements, and mounting design debt.
 Users had grown skeptical that modernization would actually make their work easier.

-With the design practices and tooling we’d built into WARPspeed now in place, WxPO engaged us to apply them to BIFROST’s highest-impact workflows — proving that better design process could produce better products, and rebuilding trust with the user community in the process.
+With the design practices and tooling we’d built into WARPspeed now in place, WxPO engaged us to apply them to BIFROST’s highest-impact workflows.
+The goal: prove better design process could produce better products, and rebuild trust with users along the way.

 The solution

 Improving user experiences requires more than redesigning features.
-It means helping WxPO deliver improvements faster while rebuilding trust with users whose work depends on reliable, time-sensitive tools.
-We pair hands-on redesign with support across research, design, content, and agile product management, focusing on five areas.
+It means helping WxPO deliver improvements faster and rebuilding trust with users whose work depends on reliable, time-sensitive tools.
+We paired hands-on redesign with support across research, design, content, and agile product management — focusing on five areas.

 A usability and accessibility audit established the baseline.
-We audited BIFROST to pinpoint friction points and compliance gaps, documented the issues, and partnered with the product manager and developers to prioritize and address them.
-To reduce inconsistency across the growing ecosystem, we extended the WxPO design system with reusable templates in Figma, then trained designers on accessibility best practices, prototyping, and cleaner design handoffs.
+We audited BIFROST to pinpoint friction points and compliance gaps, then partnered with the product manager and developers to prioritize and address them.
+To reduce inconsistency across the growing ecosystem, we extended the WxPO design system with reusable Figma templates.
+We then trained designers on accessibility, prototyping, and cleaner design handoffs.

-Regular touch points replaced the old pattern of occasional feedback cycles.
-We introduced continuous user engagement across discovery, design, and delivery — research sessions, standing meetings with volunteer users, and on-site visits that surfaced real use cases and shaped feature requirements.
-We conducted usability testing on prototypes and modeled iterative delivery for both users and the BIFROST team.
-We also coached teammates in research methods so they could lead sessions independently.
+Next, regular touch points replaced the old pattern of occasional feedback cycles.
+Continuous user engagement now spans discovery, design, and delivery.
+Standing meetings with volunteer users and on-site visits surface real use cases and shape feature requirements.
+Usability testing on prototypes models iterative delivery for both users and the BIFROST team.
+Coaching in research methods gives teammates the confidence to lead sessions independently.

 These sessions that you guys are doing are extremely valuable — giving everybody the time to give you guys feedback, making this thing certainly a lot better.

-Design-to-development handoffs had been a consistent source of rework.
-We established a bi-weekly alignment between design and engineering to surface technical constraints early.
-Figma enabled richer prototypes, and we trained developers to use Figma dev tools for faster implementation.
-A Material UI component library in Figma reduced translation work between design and React code.
-Jira ticket standards ensured each issue linked to the relevant Figma design and included the detail needed to build with confidence — policy constraints, user requirements, acceptance criteria, and edge cases.
+To reduce a consistent source of rework, we tightened the design-to-development handoff.
+A bi-weekly alignment between design and engineering surfaces technical constraints early.
+Figma enables richer prototypes, and we trained developers to use Figma dev tools for faster implementation.
+A Material UI component library in Figma cut translation work between design and React code.
+Jira ticket standards now ensure each issue links to the relevant Figma design.
+Each ticket also includes the detail needed to build with confidence — policy constraints, user requirements, acceptance criteria, and edge cases.

 The designers are able to help align the requirements and user desires into a cohesive user interface design that makes the product look more polished and aids in the development process by bringing user needs and design to the front of the development effort.

 With these foundations in place, we redesigned BIFROST’s highest-impact workflows.
-Watches, Warnings, and Advisories and Mission Management — the application for requesting and completing mission briefings — both got end-to-end redesigns that streamlined core operations for the weather community and supported faster, more confident mission planning.
+Watches, Warnings, and Advisories — and Mission Management, the application for requesting and completing mission briefings — both got end-to-end redesigns.
+Each streamlined core operations for the weather community and supported faster, more confident mission planning.

-User-centered training and product guidance supported adoption across the user base.
-After interviewing users about onboarding and learning needs, we developed content guidelines tailored to the ecosystem, used them to update and standardize nearly 40 written training guides, and provided training in the formats most valuable to users — including videos and live virtual sessions.
+Finally, user-centered training and product guidance supported adoption across the user base.
+After interviewing users about onboarding and learning needs, we developed content guidelines tailored to the ecosystem.
+We used them to update and standardize nearly 40 written training guides.
+We then delivered training in the formats users valued most — including videos and live virtual sessions.

 The results

-• Building internal design capacity through ongoing training on accessibility best practices, prototyping, and modern design workflows
+- Built internal design capacity through ongoing training on accessibility, prototyping, and modern design workflows